 In-application advertising is presently the fastest growing form of mobile advertising on the market.
 A recent study shows that smartphone users are now spending 89 percent of their total time spent on any media in mobile apps.
 Marketing campaigns should include in-app advertising as one of the medium and focus on applications that these youngsters regularly use.
 This gives the opportunity to generate more impressions and leads from the ideal audience rather than fishing for clicks in the entire digital world.

 To conclude, Marketers have to think out of the box when the target market is Millennials.
 Millennials are always the pioneers to work with the latest facts and technology.
 They absorb and interact with information differently across various platforms.
 As this generation continues to mature, brands will need to meet their evolving needs and situations in order to effectively reach out to them.
 With the right combination of platforms and goal-oriented engagement techniques, a marketer can build trust, followers, and customers.
 An effective marketing strategy is the combination of various platforms that deliver the highest result.
-Essentially Precise strives to tailor marketing strategies to be relevant and engaging across all the platforms, devices and applications.
+Precise Communications strives to tailor marketing strategies to be relevant and engaging across all the platforms, devices and applications.